chandra-vv/genai_portfolio/08_multi_agent_assistant/README.md

 │   └── retriever_agent.py        # Retriever: answers sub-questions using embeddings + FAISS
 │
 ├── graph/
-│   └── langgraph_multi_agent.py  # Graph wiring: planner → retriever (loop) → end
+│   └── langgraph_multi_agent.py  # Graph wiring: planner → retriever (loop) → end.
+|      # The controller node analyzes the query and determines whether to send it to the planner agent or the retrieve agent based on the complexity of the query.
+|        For example:
+|        1.
+If the query is complex, the process follows this path: planner → retriever (loop) → end.
+|        2.
+If the query is not complex, it directly navigates to the retriever (with no sub-questions).
+|
 │
 ├── about.txt                     # Knowledge base (This is the sample .txt file for testing.
-You can use your own .txt file.)
+You can use your own .txt file and play with it.)
 ├── app.py                        # Streamlit UI
 ├── requirements.txt              # Python dependencies
 └── README.md                     # Project documentation